Reds vs. Diamondbacks Player Props Betting Odds

-Player prop bet options for Corbin Carroll, Spencer Steer and others are available when the Arizona Diamondbacks host the Cincinnati Reds at Chase Field on Thursday at 9:40 PM ET.
+Spencer Steer and Corbin Carroll are two of the players with prop bets available when the Cincinnati Reds and the Arizona Diamondbacks square off at Chase Field on Friday (beginning at 9:40 PM ET).

 Bet on this matchup or its props with BetMGM!